freeCodeCamp/freeCodeCamp/guide/english/bash/bash-cd/index.md

 - `.` refers to the current directory, such as `./projects`
 - `..` can be used to move up one folder, use `cd ..`, and can be combined to move up multiple levels `../../my_folder`
-- `/` is the root of your system to reach core folders, such as `system`, `users`, etc.
+- `/` is the root of your system to reach core folders, such as `proc`, `home`, etc.
-- `~` is the home directory, usually the path `/users/username`.
+- `~` is the home directory, usually the path `/home/username`.
 Move back to folders referenced relative to this path by including it at the start of your path, for example `~/projects`.
+- `-` will be replaced by the the string in $OLDPWD environment variable (essentially sending you back to the previous directory you were before last using cd).
 - `~[number]` will cd to that entry from the output of `dirs` directories can be pushed on poped to the 'dirs' stack using `pushd` and `popd` respectively.
 - Typing only `cd` will move to the home directory works same as `cd ~`
 ### More Information: